oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 15: CSAF Extended Validator

-A CSAF basic validator satisfies the "CSAF extended validator" conformance profile if the CSAF basic validator:
+A CSAF basic validator satisfies the "CSAF Extended Validator" conformance profile if the CSAF basic validator:

-* satisfies the "CSAF basic validator" conformance profile.
+* satisfies the "CSAF Basic Validator" conformance profile.
 * additionally performs all tests of the preset `recommended` as given in section [sec](#presets-defined-through-test-subsections).

 A CSAF extended validator MAY provide an additional function to only run one or more selected recommended tests.

 ### Conformance Clause 16: CSAF Full Validator

-A CSAF extended validator satisfies the "CSAF full validator" conformance profile if the CSAF extended validator:
+A CSAF extended validator satisfies the "CSAF Full Validator" conformance profile if the CSAF extended validator:

-* satisfies the "CSAF extended validator" conformance profile.
+* satisfies the "CSAF Extended Validator" conformance profile.
 * additionally performs all tests of the preset `informative` as given in section [sec](#presets-defined-through-test-subsections).
 * provides an option to additionally use a custom dictionary for test [sec](#spell-check).